This is the multi-page printable view of this section. Click here to print.

 11 - Profiles

-Tasks can be organized in profiles.
+Tasks can be organized into profiles.
 A profile is a named directory where RsyncUI stores its files.

 When you create a profile (for example, newprofile), RsyncUI creates a new directory at: